Groundhogg CRM $20/month - $80/month

 I really want Groundhogg to succeed, but I don't think it will reach its potential with the current CEO.
 Groundhogg CRM Management needs to find a new CEO with more experience and maturity.

 If you haven’t yet heard of FluentCRM yet, you likely will very soon.
 It’s a well-admired product.
-In fact, Torque Magazine has an annual contest and FluentCRM is doing very well — beating out popular plugins like Yoast SEO.
+In fact, Torque Magazine has an annual contest among popular WordPress plugins and FluentCRM came in the first place — beating out other popular WordPress plugins like Yoast SEO.

 FluentCRM is the purple square with two stripes on the right side of the chart above.
 Torque Madness is like a March Madness bracket.
 The audience votes on their favorite WordPress plugin products.